 Do not be shy about asking for backup.
 Do not be hesitant in giving backup.
 Be prepared beforehand physically and tactically to win every confrontation your type of policing draws you inevitably toward.
-Whether you are a looking for nothing, something, or everything, confrontations come to all.
-In looking for everything, however you will rarely be surprised, when they happen.
+Whether you are looking for nothing, something, or everything, confrontations come to all.
+In looking for everything, however, you will rarely be surprised, when they happen.

 Keep a mind open for “everything” while staying alert throughout every contact, whether you patrol a small town or big city.